All About Hay and Your Pet’s Health

 • Small herbivores require constant chewing of fibrous foods to provide proper, necessary dental wear.
 Hay is the ideal material to serve this important function.

-• The teeth of rabbits, guinea pigs, & chinchillas never stop growing, making it critical to provide a proper diet centered around hay.
+• The teeth of rabbits, guinea pigs, and chinchillas never stop growing, making it critical to provide a proper diet centered around hay.

-• A diet with insufficient hay can lead to dental issues including disease, tooth elongation, & malocclusion.
+• A diet with insufficient hay can lead to dental issues including disease, tooth elongation, and malocclusion.

 • Hay encourages the natural foraging behaviors of small pets, providing an essential opportunity for mental stimulation.

-• Access to a variety of high-quality hays provides different tastes & textures for your pet, keeping him active, engaged & healthy.
+• Access to a variety of high quality hays provides different tastes and textures for your pet, keeping him active, engaged, and healthy.

 • Place hay in as many locations as possible throughout your pet’s living space to maximize mental enrichment.